ajaest/gpha_test_blog_fe/README.md

   - Compress JS, HTML and CSS files when copying them to production
   - Include ``frontent/js/utils/config-production.js`` instead of ``frontent/js/utils/config-debug.js`` for the ``config`` angular service.
 - Add pagination to the list models.
 Django API supports it, but making it work in angular is a little more complex, I just felt lazy doing it.
-- There is a ton of corner cases without styling (I just did the mayor path)
+- There is a ton of corner cases without styling (I just did the mayor path).
+For example, errors, messages, loading screens, etc.
 - When filtering the task list, the colors may be wrong.
+- There is no frontend tests.
+At the end, I got tired and I did not write them, if you want to see them just tell me.
+I would write them using the karma runner with the chai assertion framework, mocha's test suite organizer and sinon for prototype instrospection over the files in the ``tests`` folder.
+I would describe tests for each controller and model and I would use angular's ng-mocks